 Can I take a tour?

-We’ll be happy to arrange a tour of our facilities.
+During non-COVID times, we are happy to arrange a tour of our facilities.
 We will arrange for you to meet with one of our clinical staff and usually with a current client who can offer their perspective on their experience with us.
 Tours of the Farm are available Wednesdays from 3pm to 4pm and Fridays from 11am to noon.
 Call Keri at 734-485-8725 to coordinate.

 What does “Gold Standard” mean?

 The Gold Standard of treatment is the level of care that physicians receive.
 Physicians with substance use disorders receive a level of care that is not typically available to the public including: 1 – intensive long-term residential and outpatient treatment 2 – 5 years of extended support and follow-up monitoring 3 – involvement in a support system.
 We believe that all people deserve the higher quality of care that physicians receive for substance use disorders.
 We do our best to replicate this continued care model because we know it works.
 Our goal is to connect our clients with a local recovery support system, and keep them under our umbrella of care for up to two years to ensure long-term success.
 You can learn more about the care that physicians with addictions get here and here.